LuigiMiazzo17/unitn-programmazione1/README.md

-# programmazione1
+#Programmazione 1

-This is Miazzo Luigi's repository for the course of Computer Programming 1 @ uniTN.
+This is Miazzo Luigi's repository for the course "Programmazione 1" @ uniTN, Prof. Roveri Marco, A.A.
+2021/2022.